 We give guidance and support to organisations to help them get things right.
 We can also help you take steps to address your concern.
-We can’t act as your representative, award compensation or – apart from from in the most serious cases – punish an organisation for breaking the law.
+We can’t act as your representative, award compensation or – apart from in the most serious cases – punish an organisation for breaking the law.
 But we can help you understand how to best work with the organisation to resolve your concern.

 Should I raise my concern with the ICO?

 If the organisation has been unable, or unwilling, to resolve your information rights concern, you can raise the matter with us.
 We will use the information you have provided, including the organisation’s response to your concerns, to decide if your concern provides an opportunity to improve information rights practice.

 If we think it does provide that opportunity, we will take appropriate action.
 This could take a variety of forms.

 You should raise the matter with us within three months of your last meaningful contact with the organisation concerned.

 You can follow the advice on this page, or you can raise your concern with us.